honeybutter008/TicTacKnow/README.md

 <------------------------ COMPATIBILITY INFORMATION --------------------------->

-Web Browsers: Compatible with modern web browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.

 Operating Systems: Runs on Windows, macOS, and Linux through the web browser.

 Desktop and Laptop: Requires a standard web browser with an internet connection.

 Mobile Devices: Accessible via mobile web browsers on iOS and Android, though optimal experience is on tablets and smartphones with larger screens.

-Browsers: Should be updated to the latest versions for the best experience and security.
+Browsers: Should be updated to the latest versions for the best experience and security, also it is compatible with any browers.